Open Path Studies

 Open Path Studies give you a unique opportunity to find out what studying at a higher education level feels like.
 The Open Path is an opportunity designed for you who are aiming at graduating from one of Arcada’s Bachelor’s degree programmes in the future.

-As an Open Path student you can choose to attend any of Arcada’s English or Swedish Bachelor’s degree programmes.
+As an Open Path student you can choose to attend any of Arcada’s English or Swedish Bachelor’s degree programmes, with the exception of the Swedish degree programme in Media Culture.

-Arcada reserve the right to limit the amount of Open Path students who can attend certain degree programmes when needed, and the students are admitted according to the order in which they applied.
-When it comes to the Bachelor’s Degree Programme in Media Culture (in Swedish) you can only choose the Media Analysis specialisation as an Open Path student.
+Arcada reserve the right to limit the amount of Open Path students who can attend certain degree programmes when needed, and the students are admitted according to the order in which they applied

 How do I begin my Open Path Studies?